Please read thoroughly before starting assembly

 Center pin is +12 volts!

 Some components will have tape holding the leads together.
-These parts are normally used in automated insertion equipment.
+These parts are normally used in automated component insertion equipment.
 The leads are long enough that you can just cut the leads close to the tape rather than pulling tape off.
 Some of the adhesive may remain on lead ends and inhibit a good solder joint if adhesive gets stuck in the through hole.

 You must decide what type of earphones or headphones you will use.
 The most common is a stereo type MP3 earbuds or Walkman type earphones or more comfortable high quality headphones that have a 3.5mm plug.
 Stereo plugs will have a tip, ring, and sleeve or 3-circuit plug.
 If this is your case just tie the tip and ring together going to J3 Pin 2.
 Just remember that if you plug a mono 2-circuit plug into this jack it will short the output to ground.
 No damage will occur to the amplifier, it just won't work.

-For the key jack tie the ground to chassis and the tip to the key circuit
+For the key jack tie the ground to chassis via the blue wire and the tip to the key wire (yellow)

 Your kit includes pins for the modular connector housing should you decide not to wire directly board.